 Smoking… we constantly hear about the negative effects of it.
 We all know of people that have died due to lung cancer or other smoking related causes.
-However we probably also know of people that have smoked their entire lives yet lived into their eighties.
-Regardless of that, there still is a push to get people to kick the smoking habit because it is better for them.
+However we also know people that have smoked their entire lives yet lived into their eighties.
+Yet there is still a push to get people to kick the smoking habit because statistically it is better for them.

 Let’s compare all of that with the concept of fluid tailings storage.

 Tailings.
 Those of us in the mining industry constantly hear about the negative impacts of tailings storage.
 We know numerous mines have had failures resulting in fatalities and catastrophic damage.
 However we also know of many mines that have used fluid tailings their entire operating lives without any incidents.

 The question for me has become whether the mining industry should kick the habit of fluid tailings storage even if no failures occurred in many circumstances?

 Quitting isn’t easy